NightCrawlerProject/Nethunter-Chroot/README.md

 I will soon make a ROM with nethunter features out of the box

 - First:
-  - You need to have installed nethunter rom, or any rom actually as long as you have the following installed
+  - Make sure every requirement is met

 - Second:
-  - Install Magisk(Anything above magisk v20 is enough)
+  - Install Magisk Root

 - Third:
-  - Download chroot from this repository
+  - Download chroot from any of the given download links
   - Put the downloaded chroot into your phone's internal storage
-  - you can rename it to kalifs-arm64-full.tar.xz
+  - Take note of the location where you saved the chroot, We'll need it later

 - Fourth:
   - Enter the nethunter app